INSIGHTS IN ACTION

 • Essential to developing financial projections, ARR helps you plan around future cash flows.

-When a SaaS firm gets ARR right, leadership has an accurate measure of company growth and a clear view into the activities that are impacting it.
-The wealth of data that stems from ARR will constantly guide critical decisions and, ultimately, will help to craft a compelling story for investors.
+When subscription businesses get ARR right, leadership has an accurate measure of a company's growth and a clear view into the activities that are impacting it.
+The wealth of data that stems from ARR will constantly guide critical decisions about refinements to your business model and, ultimately, will help to craft a compelling story for investors.

 How to Calculate SaaS ARR (with Examples)